tu-delft-library/il-master-thesis-guide/book/intro.md

 ## Colophon

 ### About the authors
-The guide was created by the TU Delft Library, Education Support Team
+This guide was created by the Education Support team from the TU Delft Library.
+The main author is Lisanne Walma.

 ### Acknowledgements
 Thank you to all the reviewers involved in reviewing this guide.